 Two popular mail slot mailboxes that offer this added security are the MailboxWork’s European Home mail slots and the Streetscape Executive mail slots.
 For homeowners who wish to further secure their mail on the inside of their home, The MailboxWorks offers the Auth Florence letter drop mailbox with an inside-the-home locking collection box.

 Mail Slot Size

 The second consideration is choosing the appropriate mail slot size for your needs.

-The smallest available mail slots, such at the European Home satin brushed stainless steel mail slots, will accommodate mail that is less than two inches high and ten inches wide.
+The smallest available mail slots, such as the European Home satin-brushed stainless steel mail slots, will accommodate mail that is less than two inches high and ten inches wide.
 The largest mail slots, also made by European Home in satin or polished stainless steel, can accommodate small packages such as books that are up to four inches high by thirteen inches wide.